-Worried your current web design isn’t quite up to scratch?
+Worried your current web design isn’t quite up to par?

 As a growing business, offering an aesthetically pleasing professional website that provides a highly functional user-experience is crucial.
 After all, a poor website causes brands to lose customers which is simply money out the door.